dfrib/emacs_setup/README.md

 # In Emacs
 M-x irony-install-server
 # yields a cmake install command -> accept [RET]
 ```

 A successful installation prompts you with _"`irony-server` installed successfully!"_.

 ### Alternatively (less recommended), use company-rtags for code completion

-As an alternative to using `irony` for code completion, `rtags` can be used also here (i.e., not only for navigation and syntax checking), via its `company` backend `company-rtags`.
+`rtags` (currently used for navigation and syntax checking) can be used as an alternative to `irony` for code completion, via its `company` backend `company-rtags`.
 In this case, you needn't install the `irony-server` above, but can fall back on the `rdm` deamon for a `libclang` interface.
-This will load `company-rtags` rather than `company-irony` as `company` backend; you will see these lines commented out in the `Cask` file as well as in `init.el`.
-Remember to re-install the Cask dependencies if you update the `Cask` file.
+This will load `company-rtags` rather than `company-irony` as `company` backend; you will see such a setup commented out in the `Cask` file as well as in `init.el` file.
+Remember to re-install the Cask dependencies if you update the `Cask` file, as well as disabling `irony` as the code completion engine.

-Note though that I would recommend using `irony` for completion; , I've had had better experience with it, as I get the feeling `rtags` is somewhat slower.
+I would recommend using `irony` for completion, though, as I've had had better experience with it.
+I get the feeling that `rtags` is somewhat slower, but more stable (e.g. if running `emacs` and `irony-server` for a long time).

 ## Trying it all out

-A good place to start trying out Emacs/CMake-IDE/RTags setup is in the `rtags` repo that we already cloned above as part of installing RTags, as it covers a C++ CMake project (visit e.g. `rtags/src/rdm.cpp`.
+A good place to start trying out our Emacs/CMake-IDE/RTags setup is in the `rtags` repo that we already cloned above as part of installing RTags, as it covers a C++ CMake project (visit e.g. `rtags/src/rdm.cpp`).

-Prior to launching `rdm` and `emacs` for this venture, make sure there is a `compile_commands.json` file present in the root for the project (under `rtags/`).
-You might possibly need to move the `compile_commands.json` file from `rtags/build` to `rtags/`.
+Prior to launching `rdm` and `emacs` for this venture, make sure there is a `compile_commands.json` file present in the root for the project (`rtags/`).
+You might possibly need to copy the `compile_commands.json` file from `rtags/build/` to `rtags/`.
 If you can't find it in `build`, one can be generated directly into repo root using `cmake`:

 ```
 $ cd ~/opensource/rtags/
 $ cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1 .
 ```

 The `rdm` deamon can also be started from within Emacs, using e.g. the `(rtags-start-process-unless-running)` function, but I've had better experience in launching `rdm` prior to (and external from) `emacs`, e.g. using `tmux` (see next section).
-This command is present in the `init.el` file of this repo, but has been commented out.
+The `(rtags-start-process-unless-running)` command is present in the `init.el` file of this repo, but has been commented out.

-Happy exploring of Emacs!
+That should be it.
+Good luck!

+# TODO:s

-# Launching the RTags daemon (rdm) prior to Emacs - tmux example
+## Launching the RTags daemon (rdm) prior to Emacs - tmux example

+_**TODO:**_

-TODO: Describe how to use e.g. `tmux` to automatically start `rdm` (with `--no-filemanager`) prior to launching Emacs.
+Describe how to use e.g. [`tmux`](https://github.com/tmux/tmux/wiki) to automatically start `rdm` (with `--no-filemanager`) prior to launching Emacs.

+## Look into cquery with lsp-mode and company-lsp

+_**TODO:**_

+Look into testing [`cquery`](https://github.com/jacobdufault/cquery) with [`lsp-mode`](https://github.com/emacs-lsp/lsp-mode) and [`company-lsp`](https://github.com/tigersoldier/company-lsp) as an alternative to `rtags` and `company-irony`/`company-rtags`. `cquery` is still in its early phases, especially w.r.t. using it with Emacs, but it looks very promising.
+One can follow the work of `cquery` (and keep one's eye out for Emacs related successes) in [the Gitter lobby of the `cquery-project`](https://gitter.im/cquery-project/Lobby).

+# Contributing

+I'm neither an Emacs hacker nor proficient in elisp, and will thus happily receive pull requests to improve this guide, e.g. re-formatting the `init.el` file to "best Emacs Lisp practicecs", or removing possible redundant information or steps above.
+I'd like to avoid, though, expanding with additional packages and modes, as the Emacs setup covered herein is my own turn-to guide for setting up my personally flavoured "minimal" Emacs setup.

+# Acknowledgements

+To Ian K for once upon a time enthusiastically introducing me to Emacs, something I always try to pass on to my non-Emacs using friends and colleagues.